mesosphere/dcos-docs-site/pages/services/kafka-zookeeper/2.6.0-3.4.14/security/index.md

 Assuming that DC/OS {{ model.techName }} was initially deployed with `service.security.kerberos.enabled` set to `false`, the following steps can be used to enable Kerberos for the service.

-Firstly -- assuming the same Kerberos settings as discussed in [Configure Kerberos Authentication](#configure-kerberos-authentication) -- create the keytab for the Kerberos principals and add this keytab to the DC/OS Secret Store as described in the [Create principals](#create-principals) and [Place Service Keytab in DC/OS Secret Store](#place-service-keytab-in-dc-os-secret-store) sections.
-Then create a `kerberos-toggle-step-1.json` file with the following contents:
+- Assuming the same Kerberos settings are used as discussed in [Configure Kerberos Authentication](#configure-kerberos-authentication)
+- Create the keytab for the Kerberos principals and add this keytab to the DC/OS Secret Store as described in the [Create principals](#create-principals) and [Place Service Keytab in DC/OS Secret Store](#place-service-keytab-in-dc-os-secret-store) sections.
+- Create a `kerberos-toggle-step-1.json` file with the following contents:

 ```json
 {